Quid2/top-apps-ghcjs/README.md

 make
 ```

-You can now open the apps in yor browser:
+You can now open the apps in your browser:
 * `chat` at `www/chat/index.html`
 * `ui`at `www/ui/index.html`